-RISPERDAL can have minor or moderate influence on the ability to drive and use machines due to potential nervous system and visual effects (see section 4.8).
+Risperidone can have minor or moderate influence on the ability to drive and use machines due to potential nervous system and visual effects.
 Therefore, patients should be advised not to drive or operate machinery until their individual susceptibility is known.